lortordermur/lortordermur/README.md

 ![](lortordermur-logo.png)

-I am a former coder, Linux geek since 1997 and science fiction novelist.
+A former coder, Linux geek since 1997 and science fiction novelist.
 While I am experienced with C++ and a bit of Python, most of the code I write nowadays starts with `#!/bin/sh`.

 I am from [Bochum](https://en.wikipedia.org/wiki/Bochum) in North Rhine-Westphalia, Germany, a city of culture and knowledge.
 My first novel, *ASKENDUM*, has been published in April 2014 under the part-pseudonym *Deon R. Murczak*.